anodynos/uRequire/source/code/config/uRequireConfigMasterDefaults.coffee.md

 _Again key has precedence over name flag, if object format is used - see @type._

-Note: As filenames are filtered through resource coverters and attach those that match, the last matching converter's `isModule` property will determine if the file will be treated as a Resource or a Module.

 ### isTerminal

 A converter can be `isTerminal:true` (the default) or `isTerminal:false`.